isomerpages/moe-yishunpri/_departments/MOTHER TONGUE/MALAY LANGUAGE.md

 ### **Structured Reading Programmes**

 <p style="text-align: justify;">To promote reading, structured reading programmes are designed to cater to the different profiles of the students.
-The students enjoy a variety of exciting reading programmes that cater to their reading abilities and interests.
+The students enjoy a variety of exciting reading programmes that cater to their reading abilities and interests.</p>

 **<u>Intensive Reading Programme</u>**

 <p style="text-align: justify;">Intensive Reading Programme primarily aims to develop and enhance pupils’ ability to examine, understand and interpret what is read correctly.
 It usually requires the guidance of a teacher as it starts with guided reading.
-Students will then progress to read in accordance of their reading ability.
+Students will then progress to read in accordance of their reading ability.</p>

 **<u>Extensive Reading Programme (ERP)</u>**

 <p style="text-align: justify;">The Extensive Reading Programme aims to foster pupils’ interest in reading, stimulates pupils' opinions by observing the material they have read and expanding their vocabulary.
-The reading activity can take place inside or outside the classroom and during or outside of school hours.
+The reading activity can take place inside or outside the classroom and during or outside of school hours.</p>

 **<u>Collaboration with NLB (READ@School)</u>**

 <p style="text-align: justify;">ML Unit collaborate with NLB on the reading programmes – READ @School.
-Various activities are conducted for different levels such as book talk and story-telling session based on the books found at the library.
+Various activities are conducted for different levels such as book talk and story-telling session based on the books found at the library.</p>